system76/docs/_articles/ubuntu-basics.md

   - Ubuntu Beginner
   - System76
 hidden: true
-faq: false # If it shows in the "Frequently Answered Questions" section
+faq: true # If it shows in the "Frequently Answered Questions" section
 ---

   The Ubuntu operating system provides all the features you would expect from a sophisticated desktop.